Skip to main content

 Genetic testing for breast cancer

-• Your relative with cancer has a blood test.
+• Your family member with cancer has a blood test.
 This will check if they have a changed gene.
-It should take about 8-12 weeks to get a result for this test.
+It can take about 8-12 weeks to get a result for this test.

-• If your relative is found to carry a changed gene, you can have a blood test at a genetic clinic.
-This will test to see if you have the same changed gene, and predict your risk of getting breast cancer.
+• If your family member is found to carry a changed gene, you can have a blood test at a genetic clinic.
+This will test to see if you have the same changed gene, and work out your risk of getting breast cancer.

-If relatives who have had cancer are not available, you may be offered genetic testing if you have at least a 10% chance of having the gene change.
+If family members who have had cancer are not available, you may be offered genetic testing if you have at least a 10% chance of having the gene change.
 This usually means you have a strong history of breast cancer at younger ages in your family.

 What if I’m at high risk of developing breast cancer?